Choose your settings

 3. What does liability insurance included with auto insurance cover?

-It covers damage to your vehicle when you're not at fault in an accident.
-Plus it covers damage to other vehicles when the Direct Compensation Agreement doesn't apply, like if you're involved in a collision outside Quebec.
-Damage to other people's property is also covered.
-For example, if you lost control on a slippery road and damaged someone's fence.
-It also covers injuries to other people who aren't already covered by a public insurance plan.
+This insurance is used to cover damage to other vehicles and property, for example, if you lose control of your vehicle on a slippery road and damage a neighbour’s fence.
+It also covers injuries to other people who aren’t already covered by a public insurance plan.

 4. What does liability insurance included with home insurance cover?